cotarr/irc-hybrid-client-dev-tools/postman/README.md

 * Postman settings: General: automatically follow redirects = OFF

 # Setup
+* There are three collections:
-* There are two collections, one for API and one for websocket authorization testing.
+  * API authorization testing.
+  * Websocket authorization testing.
+  * Manual debug of POST requests.
 * Assign a temporary user/password in the web server for testing.
 * In Postman, create a environment with the variables listed above.
 Set values to the temporary user/password and server URL.
 * Suggest manual delete irc-hybrid-client cookie from postman before running tests.